MarcoCilonaVIMN/mock-firebolt/README.md

 or
 yarn start

+The admin UI will be serverd on localhost:3333

 # If you want support for Firebolt Core/Manage SDK
 # Run in a separate terminal window/tab, or use '&' to background
 cd server